From 11:59 pm Thursday 10 June, updated restrictions will be in place. Read the Victorian Government's statement.

 COVIDSafe routine cleaning

-For schools under the metropolitan area-based model, the Victorian School Building Authority (VSBA) will work with your cleaning service providers to ensure the required COVIDSafe routine cleaning is delivered.
+For schools under the metropolitan area-based model, the Victorian School Building Authority (VSBA) will continue to work with your cleaning service providers to ensure the required COVIDSafe routine cleaning is delivered.

 COVIDSafe routine cleaning – what needs to be included

-Cleaning arrangements will need to be adjusted to each school’s requirements and be in line with the
+Cleaning arrangements should be adjusted to each school’s requirements while continuing to be in line with the

 Contract variation for regional schools